 1. Identify your strengths and externalize them.

-When you experience RSD, your senses are overloaded and your emotional brain, which is notoriously poor at using logic and reason, takes over.
-Once the emotional brain has control, it’s very easy to lose sight of your good qualities and instead ruminate on the potential bad.
+When you experience RSD, your senses are overloaded.
+Your emotional brain, which is notoriously poor at using logic and reason, takes over.
+Once the emotional brain has control, it’s very easy to lose sight of your good qualities.
+Instead, you ruminate on the potential bad.
 To combat this, it’s important to focus on identifying your strengths – what you do well, what makes you great, and what you like about yourself.
 Then write them down!
-By keeping a list of all the things that make you exceptional, you give the emotional brain less power when rejection or failure does occur and it’s harder to get lost in the negative.
+By keeping a list of all the things that make you exceptional, you give the emotional brain less power when rejection or failure does occur.
+This way it’s harder to get lost in the negative.

 2. Challenge your negative thoughts.